 Ra Lotsawa Dorje Drak was born in Nyenam, Tibet.
 Soon after his birth Goddess Palden Lhamo took him into her sleeves and travelled across Tibet.
 She showed him the Dho-Kham Eastern Tibet and prophesied that he will benefit many beings in that region in the future.

-He travelled to Nepal and got trained under great master Bharo.
+He travelled to Nepal and was trained under the great master Bharo.
 Master Bharo was a specialist in the Vajravarahi and Vajrabhairava Tantra.
-In addition he trained with a Mahakaruna, a master in Naropa's lineage.
+In addition, he trained with a Mahakaruna, a master in Naropa's lineage.
 From him he received a number of tantric initiations, including the Chakrasamvara.

-Returning to Tibet, Master Ralo visited various part of Tibet, and taught Dharma and helped many beings through his powerful Yamantaka practices.
-During his later phase of life, he remained in upper part of Kyishod and established Sang-ngag Choe-Dzong, a meditation retreat center in Nyonpo Dhoegtse valley.
+Returning to Tibet, Master Ralo visited various parts of Tibet and taught the Dharma and helped many beings through his powerful Yamantaka practice.
+During the later phase of his life, he remained in the upper part of Kyishod and established Sang-ngag Choe-Dzong, a meditation retreat center in Nyonpo Dhoegtse valley.